romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 - `useCodeUpdater` is `true`, but it won't run anything if you don't specify `appCodeUpdater` config

 The third optional argument of `rakeDb` is an array of strings from the command line, by default it will use `process.argv` to get the arguments, but you can override it by passing arguments manually.

+## snakeCase

+By default, this option is `false` and camelCase is expected in a database, change it to `true` if all or most of the columns in your database are in snake_case.

+When `snakeCase` is `true`, all column names in migrations will be translated into snake_case automatically.

+It changes behavior of `db pull` command at handling column names and timestamps, see [db pull](/guide/migration-commands#pull) for details.

 ## appCodeUpdater